alancflau/housing_prices/README.md

 <h1>Description</h1>

 Canada is very known for its hot housing market.
 Howwever, that sort of data is not readily avaiable to by avid housing readers.
 Even if it is available, the data may not be fully complete.
 Luckily, with the use of technology, web scraping made it possible to retrieve this data.
+The script in thie repository will collect sold housing data (and features) within the Greater Vancouver Area (Canada)

 <h1>Preview</h1>